-Familiarity working in a higher education setting and experience working with policies and procedures.
+Familiarity working in a higher education setting and with policies and procedures.

 Experience working with records databases and document management systems.

-Commitment to the mission of Academic Support Resources and a diverse and inclusive work environment.
+Commitment to the mission of Academic Support Resources and a diverse and inclusive environment.

 About University of Minnesota, Twin Cities